 And the ceremony!
 Can you imagine being there?

-Nestled into its own little corner of the museum, Bistro Nobel makes it easy to sit and sip a beverage for hours.
+Nestled into its own little corner of the museum, Bistro Nobel allows visitors to sit and sip a beverage for hours.

 In the very back of the bistro, one can even relax into a sweet nook.